adguse/crispy-garbanzo/README.md

 2. Answer these questions
    * What are the GitHub usernames and names of your team members?
        * GitHub username 1: adguse      name 1: Alexander Guse
        * GitHub username 2: sjmita      name 2: Sumita Jayaraman
-       * GitHub username 3:       name 3:
+       * GitHub username 3: kwaghray1   name 3: Kunal Waghray
        * GitHub username 4:       name 4:
        * GitHub username 5:       name 5:
    * When did you complete this exercise?
+10/21/2018
    * How long did it take your team to complete this exercise?
+1.5 hours

 ## Table of Contents